Charles Patrick Davis, MD, PhD

 - There is no specific treatment for norovirus, but it is important that infected people stay well hydrated.
 Fluids containing sugar and electrolytes should be encouraged.
 Intravenous fluids may be needed if the person cannot maintain an adequate oral intake of fluids.

-- Complications are related to the degree of dehydration.
+- Complications are usually related to the degree of dehydration.
 Young children and the elderly are at special risk for dehydration.

 - The risk of food-borne outbreaks or outbreaks within hospitals or nursing homes may be minimized by following established standards that include hand hygiene.